greena13/react-joi-validation/Readme.md

 ## How it works

-`react-joi-validation` works by providing a higher order function that wraps any component you wish to validate - say a form.
+`react-joi-validation` works by providing a higher order function that wraps any component you wish to validate.
 It maintains values in its own state and passes them down to your component as props, along with a number of functions you can use to update and validate those values as the user interacts with your component.

- It takes default values from each attribute from your components `defaultProps` object and also allows passing in props that override these defaults.
+ The validator component merges the values you define in your component's `defaultProps`, the values you pass the validator component's `props` and the values you set using change handlers when the user interacts with your UI.

+ It then runs these merged values through a Joi schema that you provide and/or one or more validator functions you define.
+The resultant error object is merged with errors passed to the validator components `props` (allowing you to validate with your server or some other external party) and passed down to your component.

+ ### Guiding concepts

+ * **Succinct and expressive syntax** - `react-joi-validation` removes the need in most cases for defining handlers for user events.
+You can do them inline for your UI at render time, or add a line to your existing event handler methods if you need custom logic or easy integration with your existing code.
+ * **Complete UI independence** - `react-joi-validation` wraps your component and provides change handlers and an error object.
+What you do with those errors and how you display them is entirely up to you.
+ * **Separation of change and validation events** - the validation of values is done separately to maintaining the changes to those values.
+Often you want to validate a user's input only after they have completed entering it.
+Because of this decoupling, you can even validate fields other than those that were just changed.
+This allows validating groups of values when the user has completed setting the final value.
+  * **Selective, explicit validation** - `react-joi-validation` makes validating each value explicit, so you can validate a user's input as they do it, rather than validating all fields before the user has even got to them.
+  * **Full validation flexibility** - you can chose to use Joi or your own validator functions or trigger events that pass errors in as `props`, making it easy to integrate with any existing project.
+  * **Easy integration with external validation** - in addition to the validation `react-joi-validation` performs, it also allows passing in errors from external sources such as errors from your server.
+It transparently merges them with the `react-joi-validation` errors.
+ * **Flexible default values** - it's possible to set defaults for values using either the component's `defaultProps` or the `props` to the validator component (or both).
+This makes it possible to set default values dynamically at runtime.

 ## Higher Order Function API